webJose/wj.ObjectComparer/README.md

 ### How It Works

 The most basic functionality is based on property names:  Properties in the different objects are matched to one another if their name matches.
 Name matching is case sensitive.
-However, this library allows custom property mapping either via the `PropertyMapAttribute` attribute or by using **fluent syntax configuration**.
+However, this library allows custom property mapping either via the `PropertyMapAttribute` attribute or by using **fluent interface type or comparer configuration**.

 The actual property-by-property comparison is done using implementations of the `IComparer` interface.
 Custom comparer objects for specific data types may also be provided, either directly to the `Scanner` class for global use, or directly to an object comparer object for local use.